zablon-oigo/Django-on-Docker/README.md

 ### Ways to create a Docker Image
 1.  **docker command** fire up the container with **docker run**  and input command to create your image on one command line .

+2. **dockerfile** building from known image and specify the build with a limited set of simple commands.